VitthalGund/LearnSync/README.md

 ## 🌐 Contributing

 Ready to contribute your brilliance?
-Check out our [contribution guidelines](CONTRIBUTING.md) and become a part of the StudyBuddy community! 🤝🚀
+Check out our [contribution guidelines](CONTRIBUTING.md) and become a part of the LearnSync community! 🤝🚀

 ## 🚀 Future Improvements

 - Streamlining the user onboarding process.
-- Exciting community-building features and engaging events for enhanced learning experiences. 🎉🎓
+- Exciting community-building features and engaging events for an enhanced learning experience. 🎉🎓

 ## 🔐 Security and Privacy

 Your data is our top priority!
-StudyBuddy securely stores user data in an SQL database, ensuring the utmost protection. 🛡️💼
+LearnSync securely stores user data in an SQL database, ensuring the utmost protection. 🛡️💼

 ## 📝 License

-StudyBuddy is licensed under the [Apache 2.0 License](LICENSE).
-Feel free to explore, customize, and share the knowledge! 🌐📚
+LearnSync is licensed under the [Apache 2.0 License](LICENSE).
+Feel free to explore, customize, and share the wisdom! 🌐📚

 ## ⚠️ Project Status

-StudyBuddy is a showcase project, demonstrating skills and innovation.
+LearnSync is a showcase project, demonstrating skills and innovation.
 It's not just a project; it's a commitment to excellence! 🌟

 ## 🙏 Acknowledgments

 Special thanks for considering this project, showcasing real-world problem-solving and technical expertise.
 Let's make learning together unforgettable! 🚀🎓

 ### App Preview :
 <div align="center">
 <table width="100%">